hello-robot/stretch_tutorials/ros2/stretch_simulation.md

 ## Installation Guide

+The following steps are for a native installation.
+The full guide can be found [here](https://github.com/hello-robot/stretch_ros2/blob/fa83cb283b98c247662c2315bc9b2c479b327a8c/stretch_simulation/README_SETUP.md).

+Alternatively, you can use Docker.
+The Docker installation guide is [here](https://github.com/hello-robot/stretch_ros2/blob/humble/stretch_simulation/README_DOCKER.md).

 ### Step 1: Install ROS 2 Humble (10 minutes)

 > **Note**: Skip this step if you're running on a Stretch robot, as ROS 2 is already installed.